open-telemetry/opentelemetry-specification/specification/metrics/supplementary-guidelines.md

   data points when the SDK hits the memory limit, and provide a mechanism to report the data loss.
 * Provide configurations to the application owner.
-The answer to _"what is an efficient memory usage"_ is ultimately depending on goal of the application owner.
+The answer to _"what is an efficient memory usage"_ is ultimately depending on the goal of the application owner.
 For example, the application owners might want to spend more memory in order to keep more permutations of metrics dimensions, or they might want to use memory aggressively for certain dimensions that are important, and keep a conservative limit for dimensions that are less important.